 Park Observatory

-Homolovi State Park has its own observatory with star parties every month, except December.
-Enjoy close-up views of the night sky far away from city lights!
+Homolovi State Park has its own observatory with monthly star parties from April through November, Enjoy close-up views of the night sky far away from city lights!
+Visit AZStateParks.com/stars for latest WHO observatory programs and events.